kean/DFImageManager/README.md

 - Use UI components and UIKit categories

 ##### Advanced
-- [Intelligent preheating](https://github.com/kean/DFImageManager/wiki/Image-Preheating-Guide) of images that are close to the viewport
-- Use `DFCompositeImageTask` to execute and handle multiple image requests.
-You might show a low-resolution placeholder first and swap to a higher-res one when it is loaded.
-Or implement some custom [revalidation policies](https://github.com/kean/DFImageManager/wiki/Advanced-Image-Caching-Guide#custom-revalidation-using-dfcompositeimagetask)
 - Customize different parts of the framework using dependency injection
+- Add custom image decoders
+- Compose image tasks using `DFCompositeImageTask`.
+You might use it to show a low-resolution placeholder first and swap to a higher-res one when it is loaded.
+Or implement custom [revalidation policies](https://github.com/kean/DFImageManager/wiki/Advanced-Image-Caching-Guide#custom-revalidation-using-dfcompositeimagetask)
+- Create custom image managers
-- Add support for custom image requests by [composing image managers](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager) into a tree of responsibility
+- [Compose image managers](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager) into a tree of responsibility
-- Add support for custom image requests using `DFProxyImageManager`
+- Extend `DFImageManaging` API using `DFProxyImageManager`

 ## <a name="h_getting_started"></a>Getting Started
 - Download the latest [release](https://github.com/kean/DFImageManager/releases) version